 What the law actually says

 The key factor is your employment contract.
 It might say you’re entitled to time off on bank holidays, or that they’re included in your annual leave.
-Or it might say nothing at all.
+Or it might say nothing at all, similar to how holiday pay can complicate payroll for some companies.

 Types of wording you might see in contracts